Spring Garden Revival

 Hanover Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards

-Hanover’s ordinances regulate fertilizer application hours (typically 7:00 AM–9:00 PM weekdays, 8:00 AM–9:00 PM Saturdays; verify Sunday restrictions).
-Commercial operators must hold a business license, MDAR Category 36 certification, contractor registration, and appropriate insurance.
+Hanover’s ordinances regulate fertilizer application to protect public health and the environment.
+Operating hours are typically 7:00 AM–9:00 PM weekdays and 8:00 AM–9:00 PM Saturdays; verify Sunday restrictions.
+Commercial applicators must hold a business license, MDAR Category 36 certification, contractor registration, and appropriate insurance.
 Safety protocols include traffic control, work zone setup, and public notification.
 Environmental compliance requires proper material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation.
-Coordinate with MassDEP and local ordinances to ensure all operations meet regulatory standards and protect public health and water quality.
-Hanover Community Development & Municipal Inspections
+Coordination with MassDEP and adherence to local ordinances are mandatory for all commercial services.

 550 Hanover Street, Hanover, MA 02339

-Phone: (781) 826-5000
+Phone: (781) 826-5000 x1024

 Official Website: Hanover Community Development & Municipal Inspections